jtleniger/nuxt-portfolio/content/posts/2020-11-02-hacked-together-flight-yoke-part-3.md

 The holes were far enough out of square that the linear bearings binded completely, and their locations on the wood were off enough that both ends couldn't fit at the same time.
 I filled the holes with some dowel and then slept on it (for a few days).

 My next approach, effectiveness TBD, is 3d printing some flanges.
 I ordered some flexible filament for another part of this design, so for the flanges, I also printed some "bushings", to hopefully allow some tolerance with respect to "squareness" and position.
-They're the orange parts in the picture above.
+They're the orange parts in the part layout photo.

 ## Roll Limiter